wadafacc/AdventOfCode/aoc-2025/README.md

 - Some solutions require the math library: compile with `-lm` flag

 ## 🎯 Goals
-- Explore 25 different programming languages
+- Master C programming through diverse challenges
 - Complete all Advent of Code 2025 challenges
-- Learn new paradigms and approaches to problem-solving
+- Explore different algorithms and data structures in C

 ---